Betterplace blue logo

 2. Underdeveloped Infrastructure

 Another challenge investors should consider is the limited infrastructure in lesser-known areas.
 These locations may lack basic essentials such as paved roads, stable electricity, clean water access, high-speed internet, or nearby healthcare facilities.
-These shortcomings can significantly affect the overall experience for guests or tenants, leading to lower occupancy rates and potentially reduced rental income.
+These shortcomings can make Bali property management more difficult, affecting the experience for guests or tenants and reducing occupancy and rental income.

 In some cases, investors may need to take on additional upfront costs to fill these gaps; installing water filtration systems, setting up independent power sources, or investing in private internet solutions.
 While these upgrades can add value in the long run, they require more capital and planning from the beginning.
 For those unprepared, these infrastructure limitations can quickly turn affordable property into a more costly project than anticipated.